MongoDBAtlas/QE/README.md

 #### `autoEncrypt_insertOne.js`

 - runs `insertOne` through a crypto client
-- cryptlib encrypts fields specified by encryption spec
+  **note**: the app handles plain data but cryptlib encrypts fields specified by encryption spec
 - reads the document and confirms the encrypted fields through a non-crypto client

   > Two index collections are generated (`ecoc`, `esc`)